-6. Draft your listing description
+Draft your listing's title

 This section is farther down the page of your listing, so while it's slightly less likely to be read by your potential customers, it is still very important.
+On the Amazon app or mobile browser however, Amazon will show the product description before the bullet points so make sure you reiterate what you mentioned in the bullet points about your product and brand.